Skip to content

 Establishment

 Ravensbrück was established in 1939 and became operational in May 1939.
-It was the first major concentration camp for women and served as a place of detention for female political prisoners, Jews, Roma and Sinti, and other groups considered undesirable by the Nazis.
+It was the first major concentration camp for women and served as a place of detention for female political dissidents, Jews, Roma and Sinti, and other groups considered "undesirable" by the Nazis.
 In April 1941, the SS authorities established a small men's camp adjacent to the main camp.

 Over its years of operation, an estimated 130,000-132,000 women and children were imprisoned at Ravensbrück from over 30 countries; the greatest number were from Poland.
 Approximately 20% were Jewish.